juicycleff/ultimate-backend/README.md

 ```

-Note you don't need sll services running plus you can start them in any other
+Note you don't need all services running plus you can start them in any order

 ### Alternative method of running services